susumuota/nostr-keyx/README.md

 npm run build
 ```

+### Install chrome extension

+- Open Chrome's extensions setting page `chrome://extensions`.
+- Turn `Developer mode` on.
+- Click `Load unpacked`.
+- Specify the dist folder `/path/to/dist`.
+- You will see error message but it's OK for now.
+- Copy the `id` of the extension. e.g. `jhpjgkhjimkbjiigognoefgnclgngklh`.
+We will use it later.

 ### Setup Chrome's Native Messaging

 - This extension uses [Chrome's Native Messaging](https://developer.chrome.com/docs/apps/nativeMessaging/) to communicate with native Node.js script.